Dr Milena Jaksic

 Ms. Milena Jaksic is a research fellow at the CNRS, and currently a researcher in sociology at the Institute of Social Sciences of Politics in Nanterre.

-She was awarded the grant for her research in sociology and anthropology of violence, with a particular focus on the testimonies of child soldiers and policies to combat human trafficking.
+She was awarded the prize for her research work in sociology and anthropology of violence, with a particular focus on the testimonies of child soldiers and policies to combat human trafficking.

-The award was presented to her by Christine Robichon, member of the Board of Directors of the French Red Cross Foundation and former French ambassador.
+The award was presented to her by Christine Robichon, member of the Board of the French Red Cross Foundation and former French ambassador.

 Dr Marion Fresia